mongodb/docs/source/reference/aggregation.rst

        ]});

-   This operation includes the ``title`` field and the ``author`` field in the document that is returned from the aggregation :term:`pipeline`.
+   This operation includes the ``title`` field and the ``author`` field in the document that returns from the aggregation :term:`pipeline`.
 Because the first field specification is an inclusion, :aggregator:`$project` is in "inclusive" mode, and will return only the fields explicitly included (and the ``_id`` field.)